 National Park Service staff and volunteers use current science, research, and management practices.
 Historical and archeological studies help park staff preserve, maintain, and educate others about the park's people, places, and stories.
 Natural sciences research builds a strong scientific foundation for the management and protection of natural resources.

-Additional data may be found through the National Park Service's IRMA (Integrated Resource Management Applications) data system.
+Research data, studies, and reports may be found using the National Park Service's Integrated Resource Management Applications (IRMA).